JasonStoltz/es-app-demo/README.md

   by a component.
 IE, in the HitsStats component, it doesn't have access to paging from and to.
 Had to create a completely custom component and dig for the location of that state.
-- (+) Adding a "Refinement" filter component automatically adds that to your query.
+- Adding a "Refinement" filter component automatically adds that to your query.
 No need to add a corresponding "agg" to your query.
+Ditto for adding "highlights" to Hits, or "size" to Hits, it automatically builds your query from those options.

 # Raw ES challenges